MicrosoftDocs/power-automate-docs/flow-docs/modern-approvals.md

    ![SharePoint Online list columns](./media/modern-approvals/sharepoint-list-fields.png)

 Make note of the name and URL of the SharePoint Online list.
-You'll need these items later when you configure the **SharePoint - When a new item is created** trigger.
+You'll need these items later when you configure the **SharePoint - When an item is created** trigger.

 ## Create your flow from the blank template
 [!INCLUDE [sign-in-and-create-flow-from-blank-template](includes/sign-in-and-create-flow-from-blank-template.md)]